Compare Domestic & Offshore Asset Protection Trusts

 Here is the bottom line.
-The following features are seen in the trust laws of the above states:
+We see the following features in the trust laws of the above states:

 - Asset Protection.
-You can settle the trust (have it created and put money and property into it), can be the beneficiary of the trust and, at the same time, can keep trust assets away from creditors.
-Thus, it is called a “self-settled trust” because you create it and can benefit from it.
+You can settle the trust (have it created and put money and property into it), can be the beneficiary of the trust.
+At the same time, it can keep trust assets away from creditors.
+Thus, we call it a “self-settled trust” because you create it and can benefit from it.
 It has spendthrift provisions.
 This means that there are provisions to keep trust assets out of the hands of your creditors.
 The states without these special laws do not allow this type of trust to shield your assets from creditors.

 - Shorter Time for Creditor Challenge.
 The creditors don’t have much time to challenge the transfer of assets into the trust compared to other states.
 So, there is a relatively short statute of limitations on fraudulent transfer.
-In Nevada, for example, you can form a trust, put assets into it, and two years later those asset are theoretically safe from lawsuits.
-If you transfer assets into such a Nevada asset protection trust and properly publish the event, the timeframe can be reduced to six months.
+In Nevada, for example, you can form a trust, put assets into it.
+Two years later those asset are theoretically safe from lawsuits.
+If you transfer assets into such a Nevada asset protection trust and properly publish the event, you can reduce the time frame to six months.
 In many other states you have six to fifteen years to file a claim.

 - Higher Barriers to Creditors.
 Laws make it more difficult for a creditor to try to convince a courtroom that you put the money into the trust to keep it from creditors.